Approximation of wave packets on the real line: Stretched Fourier basis

 \section{Stretched Fourier basis}

-Stretched Fourier functions are the familiar Fourier functions scaled to an interval $[-\lambda, \lambda]$, where $\lambda$ can be chosen based on the function $f$ to be approximated and a desired tolerance $\varepsilon$ for the error in approximation.
+Stretched Fourier functions are the familiar Fourier functions scaled to the interval $[-\lambda, \lambda]$, where $\lambda>0$ can be chosen based on the function $f$ to be approximated and a desired error tolerance $\varepsilon$.
 Fourier functions are the natural basis in the presence of periodic boundary conditions in a compact interval, but in our setting we are truncating a function which is defined on the whole real line to the interval $[-\lambda,\lambda]$, and must contend with an error introduced by the Gibbs effect at the endpoints.
 The basis functions, for a subspace of $\mathrm{L}_2(\mathbb{R})$, have the form

 For a wave packet, $f(x) = \ee^{-\alpha(x-x_{0})^{2}}\cos(\omega x)$, where $\alpha > 0$, $x_{0},\omega \in \mathbb{R}$, an integral expression for the expansion coefficient is found by substituting \eqref{eq:SFfunc} into \eqref{eq:generala} to get